.

 Control down to the frame.

-Premiere Pro allows you to tweak each frame individually so you can ensure that your zoom looks deliberate and thoughtful.
+Premiere allows you to tweak each frame individually so you can ensure that your zoom looks deliberate and thoughtful.
 Plus, you can export and import work to After Effects or Photoshop for other edits easily.

 Why zoom in video editing?